Category: Habit Trackers

 HabitHub

-Amazing Marvin fails first because habit tracking is embedded inside a full workspace with tasks, projects, and extra navigation.
+Amazing Marvin fails first because it requires navigating a full productivity workspace with projects and task lists before habit tracking.

 Verdict